kaby76/Antlr4BuildTasks/Readme.md

 and [Antlr4.Runtime](https://www.nuget.org/packages/Antlr4.Runtime/).
 Although [Antlr4cs](https://github.com/tunnelvisionlabs/antlr4cs) is fine, it is several versions behind the current
-Antlr4 tool and runtime, it is not being maintained.
-Further, it is not compatible with Antlr4.Runtime.Standard.
+Antlr4 tool and runtime, not maintained, and not compatible with Antlr4.Runtime.Standard.

 This package is contains the build rules for compiling .g4's into parser code